Ship From China to the US With Shipa Freight

-Not only will we move your freight via the most economical and efficient routes—we'll help you comply with customs requirements too.
+- Not only will we move your freight via the most economical and efficient routes, but we'll also help you comply with customs requirements.

-- If you’d like some essential customs information at a glance, you’ll find it on the China and US pages of our International Shipping Guide.
+- If you’d like some essential customs information at a glance, you’ll find it on the China and USA pages of our International Shipping Guide.

 - When you book your freight on our platform, you’ll be prompted for all the information we need to clear your shipment through customs.

 - When you have questions about customs clearance, or we need extra information from you, our agents will guide you as appropriate to your shipment and its characteristics.

 In short, we're with you—and your freight—all the way from origin to destination.
 So if you're ready to simplify your shipping, try China to the USA with Shipa Freight.

 If you want to make sure to minimise the risk of delays due to customs clearance read this guide we have made for you.

 Exporting and exporting can be tricky and lid with obstacles.
 Here are 5 freight forwarder's tips for a successful import